 - Pain when you brush or eat hot or cold foods

-- Yellow or grey teeth
+- Yellow or gray teeth

 The best way to avoid using an excessively abrasive toothpaste is to look for the ADA's Seal of Acceptance on the package or tube.
-The IDA notes that common abrasive ingredients in toothpaste are derived from chalk and silica.
+The Dental Health Foundation notes that common abrasive ingredients in toothpaste are derived from chalk and silica.
 Calcium carbonate, sodium metaphosphate, zirconium silicate and calcium pyrophosphate are just a few abrasives you may find on a list of toothpaste ingredients.
 Generally, toothpastes designed to whiten teeth or remove stains are more abrasive than non-whitening toothpastes.

 Stain-free, white teeth are a wonderful confidence boost, but take care not to overdo your brushing or you could end up with thin enamel and sensitive teeth.
 Brush gently with a soft-bristled toothbrush and a toothpaste that carries the ADA's Seal of Acceptance if you want to avoid enamel wear and sensitivity.
 If you have any doubts, your dentist can recommend oral care products and instruct you on proper brushing techniques.